Japan brandname firms shut China plants after protest violence

 Toyota said its factories and offices were operating as normal on Monday and that it had not ordered its Japanese employees home.

 Honda said it would suspend production in China starting on Tuesday for two days.
-Fast Retailing Co, Asia’s largest apparel retailer, said it had closed some of its Uniqlo outlets in China and may close yet more.
+Fast Retailing Co (9983.T), Asia’s largest apparel retailer, said it had closed some of its Uniqlo outlets in China and may close yet more.

-Japan’s top general retailer, Seven & I Holdings, said it would close 13 Ito Yokado supermarkets and 198 “7-11” convenience stores in China on Tuesday, while Sony Corp is discouraging non-essential travel to China.
+Japan’s top general retailer, Seven & I Holdings (3382.T), said it would close 13 Ito Yokado supermarkets and 198 “7-11” convenience stores in China on Tuesday, while Sony Corp (6758.T) is discouraging non-essential travel to China.

-Mazda Motor Corp will halt production at its Nanjing factory, which it jointly operates with Chongqing Changan Automobile Co Ltd and Ford Motor Co, for four days.
-Nissan Motor Co suspended China production for two days, starting Monday, sources said.
+Mazda Motor Corp (7261.T) will halt production at its Nanjing factory, which it jointly operates with Chongqing Changan Automobile Co Ltd (000625.SZ) and Ford Motor Co (F.N), for four days.
+Nissan Motor Co (7201.T) suspended China production for two days, starting Monday, sources said.

 “I want to leave,” said a Nissan executive, who declined to be named, in the southern Chinese city of Guangzhou.
 “Protests near my home were horrifying over the weekend.”